trasousa/PC_COVID/README.md

 # PC_COVID
-This is a free workspace where u can be yourself and
+This is a free workspace where u can be yourself and share your thoughts